LG V30's dual cameras take a tip from DSLR cameras

 The V30's camera will let in 25 percent more light, according to LG, thanks to a new glass lens and bigger aperture.
 Other photo features include laser autofocus and image stabilization.

-Light is arguably the most important ingredient in good photography, and the difference between nighttime photos looking defines rather than like indiscernible, dark blobs.
+Light is arguably the most important ingredient in good photography, and the difference between nighttime photos looking defined and looking like indiscernible, dark blobs.

 In order to do this, LG changed the camera's aperture.
 Moving from the standard F1.8 aperture camera found in other smartphones to a larger F1.6 aperture lens means the V30 will let in 25 percent more light, LG said.